pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

 ### a clone of iteration target value

-Since the loop iterator variable is `a clone of iteration target value`, it may result in logic error if you not pay attention.
+Since the loop iterator variable is `a clone of iteration target value`, it may result in logic error if you do not pay attention.
 It can also lead to performance issue compared with `none-index range` loop or `for` loop.

 ```go
 type Item struct {